 This is why this recipe is not just for any old hair gel but for Tea Tree Hair Gel.
 Of course, you are welcome to leave out the tea tree essential oil but if you want those bonus benefits then you’ll want to add it in!

 Tea Tree essential oil is known for its antibacterial properties.
-It’s used in all kinds of products and hair care products are no different.
+It’s used in all kinds of products like my acne treatment recipe and hair care products are no different.

 Tea Tree Hair Gel

 Mix gelatin and hot water in a bowl.